Lincoln Navigator: Trim

 The fourth-generation Lincoln Navigator continues the same trim line introduced in the 2015 model update, with Premiere (new to the Navigator for 2018) as the standard trim, Select as the mid-level trim, and Reserve as the highest trim level.
 Each is powered by a turbocharged 3.5-liter V6 with an output of 450 hp and 510 lbft of torque and comes with a 10-speed automatic transmission.
+4WD models are equipped with a 2-speed BorgWarner 4417 transfer case with a low-range gear ratio of 2.64:1.

 In addition to other trim changes for the fourth generation, the Black Label series became available for the first time on the Navigator.
 A series of vehicles with interiors and exteriors coordinated around a theme (similar to the Designer Series Lincolns and Continentals of the 1970s and 1980s), the Navigator was sold during this generation with five Black Label themes: Chalet, Destination, Invitation, Central Park and Yacht Club.

 At a base price of approximately $95,000, the Black Label edition of the Lincoln Navigator is the most expensive vehicle ever sold by Ford Motor Company (with the exception of the Ford GT).